dhotim/recipe_app_frontEnd/README.md

-# Getting Started with Recipe App
+# Getting Started with the Recipe App

-A small toy backend built for browsing, adding & removing recipes.
+A Recipe App frontend built for browsing, adding & removing recipes.

 ## Prerequisites